29 Nov 2008

 Principal Role ( by Lorna Hill)

 I picked up 'Principal Role' recently, very inexpensively, and decided to read it for some light entertainment after a somewhat heavier novel.
-I like children's fiction, and find it good for relaxing.
+I like children's fiction, and usually find it good for relaxing.

 The book opens in Switzerland, where she longs for freedom but is cooped up with her bodyguard, and - after a while - a nice young English governess called Elizabeth.
-Fazia is extremely good at ballet, and is destined for the Royal Ballet School in London in September; however she is not passionate about ballet at all, just seeing it as one more thing she has to learn because her brother, the King, insists.
+Fazia is extremely good at ballet, and is destined for the Royal Ballet School in London in September.
+However she is not passionate about ballet at all, just seeing it as one more thing she has to learn because her brother, the King, insists.

 Then the action moves to London, when Fazia moves there, and also to a small mining village in the North of England, where Timothy lives.
-The story brings in several characters from previous books, whom I vaguely remembered; however this would probably be rather confusing (not to mention pointless) for anyone who had not read the others.
+The story brings in several characters from previous books, whom I vaguely remembered.
+However this would probably be rather confusing (not to mention pointless) for anyone who had not read the others.

 The style is fairly rushed, and the characters are pretty flat.
 In the earlier books, Lorna Hill wrote in the first person, so we got far more of an insight into some of the individuals.
 But this book is written from several third person perspectives, and it really doesn't work all that well.